ronen-g-aniti/motion-planning-and-controls/README.md

+# Important Note to My Reader
+I am currently working on documenting this motion planning and controls project in detail.
+So far, I have 20 pages of draft.
+I have over 60 pages of outlined material that still need to be synthesized into detail documentation.
+So that's something I'm working on right now.
+But this is also an incredibly time consuming task.
+Nevertheless, I do suggest that those interested in what I've worked on for this project read or skim what I have down so far by following this link. https://shorturl.at/mtLQZ.
+It'll be easier than reading the draft material here on GitHub due to formatting issues and constraints.

 # A Self-Guided Exploration of Some of the Motion Planning and Control Algorithms Used for Autonomous Quadcopter Flight
 ## The Preface
 My name is Ronen Aniti, and I am a college graduate with a Bachelor’s degree in mechanical engineering from The University of Texas at Austin’s Cockrell School of Engineering.
 I graduated from that degree program in December of 2016.
 After graduating, I became a professional private tutor, founding a business called Ronen Redefines Tutoring, through which I have not only helped over 200 students prepare for standardized tests and college entrance but also deepened my interest in logical reasoning and mathematics.
 For the past two years, I have been considering transitioning careers to become an engineer or a scientist.
 I want to put my skills on display, so I am taking it upon myself to prove them with a project.
 That’s what this report will be about.